gaojon/sd_rocm/README.md

 ## launch web browser to connect to Web UI

-Use chrome or fiefox to start a browser and use 0.0.0.0:7860 to connect to SD.
+Use chrome or firefox to start a browser and use 0.0.0.0:7860 to connect to SD.
 Then, enjoy and explore the SD features!

 ## Tips